Daniel asked me this question on Slack:

 Anchor's current podcast player lacks a lot of controls.
 Here's how it looks:

-Transistor has a beautiful, “smart” podcast player that looks like this:
+Transistor's podcast player that looks like this:

 Our player also has great sharing tools; just hover over the player and click the "Share" link.
 (Incidentally, I couldn't get Anchor's share icon to work).